Cryptocurrency movement: Crypto Tokens, ICO, and Open network design

 By enabling the creation of open decentralized networks, tokens help both startups and independent developers build projects and attract money.
 But what do crypto tokens actually mean?

-Crypto tokens represent a completely new approach to create open networks that combine users, investors, developers, and service providers.
+Crypto tokens represent a completely new approach to create open networks that combine users, investors, mobile and web developers, and service providers.
 What’s more, they incentivize network members to work together toward a common goal (project development and growth).

 Tokens appeared as a result of cryptocurrency movement that started from Bitcoin birth in 2008.
 The foundation of Ethereum Blockchain platform, introduced by Vitalik Buterin in 2014, only accelerated this movement, increasing interest to crypto tokens, cryptocurrency projects, and token development.